 - Daily excavation (7am – 2pm)

-- Lectures and Workshops covering Mycenaean and Bronze Age archaeology, conservation, digital archaeology, and archaeometry
+- Lectures and Workshops covering Greek archaeology/history, conservation, digital archaeology, and archaeometry (8-9pm)

-- Tours to the Sanctuary of Delphi, archaeological museums and sites in the Corinthian Gulf
+- Tours to the Sanctuary of Delphi, archaeological museums, and sites around the Corinthian Gulf (weekends)

 There are a number of fellowships and grants which can be used to support field school participation, particularly for those who have no prior excavation experience.
 Note that deadlines tend to be in the late winter/early spring, so plan ahead!
 More information on funding and fellowships can be found on our Funding Sources page.

 Finally, in the spirt of our motto, SPRP welcomes participants from all backgrounds.
 Its senior leadership – composed of a Korean American, a Greek national, a woman, and a Japanese-French American – recognizes that BIPOC groups have all been severely underrepresented in classics and archaeology and is therefore deeply committed to nurturing a diversity of voices that can contribute fresh perspectives to the history and archaeology of Greece.